MutiatOba/tech221_virtulisation/README.md

 npm install &
 node app.js &
 ```
+NOTE: it is better to use pm2 for this.

 The provision.sh file for your app can therefore be updated as follows:

 ```